 There are a number of different, commonly used tactics and methods employed by some traders and companies, which are actually unfair.
-Employing unfair practices is in breach of consumer laws and regulations and some of the ones you may have heard about or even experienced include:
+Employing unfair practices is in breach of consumer laws and regulations.
+Some of the ones you may have heard about or even experienced include:

-- Failing to ensure that the consume understood the terms of any contract, transaction or documentation
+- Failing to ensure the consumer understood the terms of any contract, transaction or documentation

 - Using harassment or undue force to make a consumer reach a particular decision or make a payment

-- Failing to provide full details of the products or services that the consumer is considering, which could ultimately affect its suitability (an example is payment protection insurance cover, which was sold in the UK to many people who were self employed even though self employed workers were not eligible to make a claim on it)
+- Failing to provide full details of the products or services the consumer is considering, which could ultimately affect its suitability (an example is payment protection insurance cover, which was sold in the UK to many people who were self-employed even though self-employed workers were not eligible to make a claim on it)

-It is worth noting that Trade Practices Act and State/Territory consumer laws work implied warranties and conditions into consumer contracts, which means that regardless of any written guarantee or warranty (or lack thereof) the goods or services should last for what is considered to be a reasonable amount of time.
-The type of product or service and the amount paid will help to determine just how long a 'reasonable' amount of time actually is
+It is worth noting the Trade Practices Act and state/territory consumer laws work implied warranties and conditions into consumer contracts, which means that regardless of any written guarantee or warranty (or lack thereof) the goods or services should last for what is considered to be a reasonable amount of time.
+The type of product or service and the amount paid will help to determine just how long a "reasonable" amount of time actually is.

 Failing to supply goods of a merchantable quality

-When you buy any goods, they must be fit for the purpose for which they are usually purchased.
-This means that they must be of merchantable quality.
+When you buy any goods, they must be fit for the purpose for which they're usually purchased.
+This means they must be of merchantable quality.
 However, there are exceptions to this rule, which you should bear in mind.
 The exception in cases such as:

 - If the consumer was made aware of the defects in question prior to actually purchasing the goods